thesachinmathew/ssss/README.md

 odingo
-**<b>📌 Daily Fact:</b>** August 6th is the day in 1901 that Kiowa land in Oklahoma is opened for white settlement, effectively dissolving the contiguous reservation.
+**<b>📌 Daily Fact:</b>** August 7th is the day in 1998 that the United States embassy bombings in Dar es Salaam, Tanzania and Nairobi, Kenya kill approximately 212 people.